Facts to Know:

 Major Depressive Episode: Although mania is the distinguishing characteristic between bipolar disorder and depression, depressive episodes are generally more frequent and often more severe than the manic or hypomanic episodes in bipolar disorder.

-Addiction/Substance Abuse: Although not formally part of the criteria for diagnosing bipolar disorder, addiction or substance use disorders affect over 50% of people with bipolar disorder.
+Addiction/Substance Use: Although not formally part of the criteria for diagnosing bipolar disorder, addiction or substance use disorders affect over 50% of people with bipolar disorder.

 A diagnosis of bipolar disorder is best made by a doctor or mental health professional such as a psychiatrist.